frvnkliu/math-operations/DrawTool/README.md

 <br>&emsp;&emsp;      >plus
 <br>&emsp;&emsp;      >slash

-? - a randomly generated number between 0-100000000 to avoid naming conflicts
+? - a randomly generated 8-digit integer to avoid naming conflicts
 <br>An operation folder (e.g. minus, multiply, plus) is only created if there are images of them
 <br><br>
 Preview: